Boko Haram insurgency: 2022

 2022 saw gains for Nigerian forces, including capturing or killing several top leaders.
 Spring saw Nigerian forces kill a succession of insurgent leaders.
-On 18 February it was reported that Nigerian aircraft eliminated some terrorist kingpins including ISWAP Commander Mallam Buba Danfulani during a raid on Boko Haram/ISWAP terrorist's strongholds around the Tumbuns area in Lake Chad and Sambisa Forests surroundings.
+On 18 February it was reported that Nigerian aircraft eliminated some terrorist kingpins including ISWAP Commander Mallam Buba Danfulani during a raid on Boko Haram/ISWAP strongholds around the Tumbuns area in Lake Chad and Sambisa Forests surroundings.
 Five other commanders by the names of: Musa Amir Jaish, Mahd Maluma, Abu-Ubaida, Abu-Hamza and Abu-Nura umarun Leni were also killed.
 On 16 March the leader of Jamā’at Ahl as-Sunnah lid-Da’wah wa’l-Jihād, a Boko Haram splinter group, Alhaji Ari-Difinoma, surrendered to troops.

 On March 20 the new leader of ISWAP, Sani Shuwaram, and other terrorists were killed in airstrikes.
 On 9 April ISWAP commander Abubakar Dan-Buduma and other terrorists were killed in Operations by the MNJTF.
 On May 14 it was reported that MNJTF airstrikes killed two prominent ISWAP leaders, Bako Gorgore and Aba-Ibrahim in Lake Chad.
 On May 15 it was reported that Boko Haram commander Abubakar Sarki and several terrorists were killed during a clash with the Nigerian army in the Sambisa Forest.
 On May 23 Boko Haram fighters killed around 40 farmers.
-On May 30 the MNJTF troops from Nigeria and Chad, alongside Operation HADIN KAI, stormed the general area of Tumbun Rago, Tumbun Dilla and Jamina settlements and succeeded in eliminating over 25 terrorists.
+On May 30 MNJTF troops alongside Operation HADIN KAI stormed the general area of Tumbun Rago, Tumbun Dilla and Jamina settlements and succeeded in eliminating over 25 terrorists.
 The troops also recovered one AK-47 rifle, one anti-aircraft gun, and hundreds of assorted ammunition.

 In June, a group of hunters ambushed and killed a Boko Haram commander and his deputy while wounding several of their escaping fighters.
-On 1 June a rivalry clash between ISWAP and the Jamā’at Ahl as-Sunnah lid-Da’wah wa’l-Jihād led to the killing of a commander by the name Ummate Ma, and scores of his fighters.
-On 5 June members of the Islamic State West Africa Province (ISWAP) attacked St Francis Xavier Catholic Church in Owo town in Ondo State, Nigeria, (located 345 kilometres (215 miles) east of Lagos) killing at least 50 parishioners and injuring a further 87 congregants.
-On 7 June it was reported that the MNJTF said it killed 805 jihadis on Lake Chad's islands and neighboring areas between March 28 and June 4.
+On 1 June a rivalry clash between ISWAP and the Jamā’at Ahl as-Sunnah lid-Da’wah wa’l-Jihād led to the killing of a commander and scores of his fighters.
+On 5 June members of the ISWAP attacked St Francis Xavier Catholic Church in Owo killing at least 50 parishioners and injuring 87.
+On 7 June it was reported that the MNJTF killed 805 jihadis on Lake Chad's islands and neighboring areas.